 In this way, you identify the pain points of your business and can work on them to improve Customer Experience and prevent churn.

 An opinion Scale is also a great way to rate the performance of your employees.
 You can use Opinion Scale Surveys just after a customer interaction, a deal, or any other transaction where your employees are involved.
 This will help you get feedback about your employees also.
 In this way, you can use the ratings provided by the customers to rate and track your employees’ performances.

 5. To collect feedback at various touchpoints

 As Opinion Scale surveys are short closed-ended surveys, you can easily use them at every touchpoint to collect Customer Feedback.
-When you obtain ratings at every touchpoint, you get to know where things are perfect and where there is a scope of improvement.
+And the best part is that most of your customers would share their responses without getting agitated.
+So, when you obtain ratings at every touchpoint, you get to know where things are perfect and where there is a scope for improvement.

 For instance, you have a Hotel Business, and you want to ensure that all the services provided to your guests are up to the mark.
-You can use Opinion Scale Surveys at various touchpoints and locations like at the time of check-in, while in the stay, at the restaurant, spa, while check-out, or any other touchpoint.
+You can use Opinion Scale Surveys at various touchpoints and locations like at the time of check-in, during the stay, at the restaurant, at the spa, while checking out, and other touchpoints.

 Lets’ explore some excellent tips and best practices while using 1 to 10 Opinions Scale Surveys to utilize them effectively.

 Some Tips to Use 1 to 10 Opinion Scale Surveys

 - Send Surveys at Appropriate timings

 Let’s learn how to follow these best practices to use 1 to 10 Opinion Scale Surveys in a more valuable and effective way.